 If you experience an excessive amount of bleeding in your mouth for any reason, seek professional help as soon as possible.
 If the bleeding is not controlled quickly, you put yourself at risk for a number of immediate health issues.

 When there is blood present in the mouth, it’s important to find the source of the bleeding so whatever issue you are experiencing can be properly treated.
 If you were just in an accident or had a fall, there’s a possibility your jaw may be broken, teeth have been knocked out, or your tongue or gums were damaged from the impact.
 Also, an infection or advanced gum disease could be the cause of the bleeding.
-Do your best to find the source and apply pressure to slow the bleeding until you can see your dentist.
+Do your best to find the source and apply pressure to slow the bleeding until you can see one of our dentists.

 Sudden Severe Pain in Teeth or Gums

 While not all dental emergencies can be avoided, there are circumstances that could potentially increase your risk of experiencing sudden dental injury.

 - Playing contact sports such as football or boxing